-The irony of summer is that you have the most beautiful fruits and veggies available at your farmers market and it’s just too hot to think about cooking.
+The irony of summer is that you have the most beautiful fruits and veggies available at your farmers market, but it’s just too hot to think about cooking.
 Don’t get me wrong, I have nothing against salads or raw food, but sometimes you need to eat something warm even if it’s 100 degrees.

 I wanted to remind you of a few summer-friendly recipes.
 The Beyond Easy Herbed Beets are great chilled on a salad or even as the main ingredient in a chilled borscht.
 They are in season and you can cook the greens in the slow cooker too.
 Cauliflower is also a great side dish as a mashed potato substitute.